-TRSL manages an investment program that seeks to invest System assets in a manner that is consistent with applicable laws and a clearly defined investment policy.
-As a long-term investor, retaining a broadly diversified portfolio of global assets in both public and private investments, TRSL maintains a core set of values and fundamental investment beliefs that form the basis for all investment decisions.
-These include (1) developing a long-term, strategic asset class allocation defined by the Board of Trustees that allows rebalancing to set allocations within specific ranges; (2) using mature time frames and appropriate benchmarks to fairly evaluate active manager performance; (3) seeking investment implementation that is cost effective; and (4) utilizing active investment management in asset classes and strategies where evidence of favorable value-added potential exists.
+TRSL invests System assets in a manner that is consistent with applicable laws and its investment policy, which outlines a core set of values and fundamental investment beliefs that form the basis for all investment decisions.

+The System's overarching investment principles include (1) developing a long-term, strategic asset class allocation defined by the Board of Trustees that allows rebalancing to set allocations within specific ranges; (2) using mature time frames and appropriate benchmarks to fairly evaluate active manager performance; (3) seeking investment implementation that is cost effective; and (4) utilizing active investment management in asset classes and strategies where evidence of favorable value-added potential exists.